 Cons of Manual Bidding

-- There is a lot of manual work to monitor and update.
+- There is a lot of time-consuming manual work to monitor and update the bids.

 - This bidding is easy to overbid by including many bid adjustments since they are cumulative.